slinberg-umass/slinberg.net/content/post/2021-05-20-testing-a-new-shortcode/index.markdown

 </div>
 ```

-and is placed in the directory `layouts/shortcodes/blogdown/`.
+and is placed in the directory `layouts/shortcodes/blogdown/`. (**NOTE:** make sure the protocol is either `https` or `http` to match your hosting.
+If there's a mismatch, it won't work.
+We're all using https now, right?)

 The embedded code, used above, is: